goossens/ObjectTalk/docs-src/general/architecture/software.md

 The diagram below depicts the subsystems included in the ObjectTalk ecosystem.
-As mentioned above, the four boxes on the right are available on both ObjectTalk configurations whereas the five boxes on the left are only available when the host operating system offers GUI libraries.
+As mentioned above, the four boxes on the right are available on both ObjectTalk configurations whereas the boxes on the left are only available when the host operating system offers GUI libraries.

 ![Software Architecture](img/software-architecture.png#center)